-No fluoride has been added to any of our water systems.
+Metcom does not add any fluoride to of our water systems.
 However, small amounts of fluoride exist naturally in our water source.
 These levels may not meet the recommended amounts for dental protection.
 You may wish to consult with your dental care provider to discuss fluoride supplements.
 To inquire about the amount of fluoride detected in the water system, please call the Water Division at (301) 737-7400 between the hours of 8:00 a.m. and 4:30 p.m.